-We have elected the FVO in accordance with the guidance in ASC 825, Financial Instruments, for our investment in the SunStrong Capital Holdings, LLC ("SunStrong"), Dorado Development Partners, LLC ("Dorado DevCo"), and SunStrong Partners, LLC ("SunStrong Partners") joint ventures, to mitigate volatility in reported earnings that results from the use of different measurement attributes (see Note 9.
+We have elected the FVO in accordance with the guidance in ASC 825, Financial Instruments, for our investment in the SunStrong Capital Holdings, LLC ("SunStrong"), Dorado Development Partners, LLC ("Dorado DevCo"), and SunStrong Partners, LLC ("SunStrong Partners") joint ventures, to mitigate volatility in reported earnings that results from the use of different measurement attributes (see Note 10.
 Equity Investments).
 We initially computed the fair value for our investments consistent with the methodology and assumptions that market participants would use in their estimates of fair value with the assistance of a third-party valuation specialist.
 The fair value computation is updated using the same methodology on an annual basis, during the third fiscal quarter, considering material changes in the business of SunStrong, Dorado DevCo, and SunStrong Partners or other inputs.
-The investments are classified within Level 3 in the fair value hierarchy because we estimate the fair value of the investments using the income approach based on the discounted cash flow method which considered estimated future financial performance, including assumptions for, among others, forecasted contractual lease income, lease expenses, residual value of these lease assets and long-term discount rates, and forecasted default rates over the lease term and discount rates, some of which require significant judgment by management and are not based on observable inputs.
+The investments are classified within Level 3 in the fair value hierarchy because we estimate the fair value of the investments using the income approach based on the discounted cash flow method which considered estimated future financial performance, including assumptions for, among others, forecasted contractual lease income, lease expenses, residual value of these lease assets, and long-term discount rates, and forecasted default rates over the lease and loan term and discount rates, some of which require significant judgment by management and are not based on observable inputs.

-The following table summarizes movements in equity investments for the three months ended April 2, 2023.
-There were no internal movements between Level 1 or Level 2 fair value measurements to or from Level 3 fair value measurements for the three months ended April 2, 2023.
+The following table summarizes movements in equity investments for the six months ended July 2, 2023.
+There were no internal movements between Level 1 or Level 2 fair value measurements to or from Level 3 fair value measurements for the six months ended July 2, 2023.

-(In thousands) Beginning balance as of January 1, 2023 Equity Distribution Additional Investment Other adjustment Ending balance as of April 2, 2023 Equity investments with FVO \$ 18,346 \$ -\$ 1,454 \$ \$ 19,800
+Begi nning balance as o of January 1, Additional Ending balance as of (In thousands) 2023 Equity Distribution Investment Other adjustment July 2, 2023 Equity investments with FVO \$ 18,346 \$ -\$ 7,677 \$ - \$ 26,023